Table of Contents

 JanusGraph requires Java 8 (Standard Edition).
 Oracle Java 8 is recommended.
 JanusGraph’s shell scripts expect that the

-The Gremlin terminal is a Groovy shell.
+The Gremlin Console interprets commands using Apache Groovy.
 Groovy is a superset of Java that has various shorthand notations that make interactive programming easier.
-Likewise Gremlin is a superset of Groovy with various shorthand notations that make graph traversals easy.
+Likewise Gremlin-Groovy is a superset of Groovy with various shorthand notations that make graph traversals easy.
 The basic examples below demonstrate handling numbers, strings, and maps.
 The remainder of the tutorial will discuss graph-specific constructs.

 gremlin> 100-10 ==>90 gremlin> "JanusGraph:" + " The Rise of Big Graph Data" ==>JanusGraph: The Rise of Big Graph Data gremlin> [name:'aurelius', vocation:['philosopher', 'emperor']] ==>name=aurelius ==>vocation=[philosopher, emperor]